 The hypnotherapy changes how you think about food.
 The nutrition suite makes sure that thinking shows up in what you actually eat, every day.

-RTT, the methodology behind every Mochi Zen session, goes further: it finds and rewires the specific subconscious belief, often formed in childhood, that is driving the behavior.
+RTT, the methodology behind every Mochi Zen session, finds and rewires the specific subconscious belief — often formed in childhood — that is driving the behavior, whether that's reaching for food, lying awake at night, or bracing for the worst.
 This isn't symptom management.
 It's root-cause resolution.

 "As a psychologist, I believe Mochi Zen offers convenient, supportive, and effective hypnotherapy interventions to improve one's relationship with food.
 In fact, there is research to support that hypnotherapy can be a great complement to other interventions for weight management.